After 15 years of incremental work, architect Niall McLaughlin has restored and extended a London house with a subterranean gallery (+ slideshow).

 Art and ceramics enthusiasts Penny Mason and Richard Sykes bought the Grade II-listed house in Islington, London to create space for their collection, and hired Niall McLaughlin Architects 15 years ago to restore and extend it on a room-by-room basis.

 "The work was carried out in small sections as money became available to the client," Niall McLaughlin told Dezeen.

-Related story: East London House by David Mikhail Architects
+Related story: East London House by Mikhail Riches

 "They insisted on the highest quality.
 As art collectors it was important that the architectural concept was carried through as carefully as possible, whatever that took."

 The completed project has now culminated with a subterranean gallery at the back of the garden, which the owners use for work, functions and small business meetings.

 "The clients were looking for an architect who had a good understanding of their art collection, and had a sympathetic attitude to their existing building," explained McLaughlin, whose projects also include an elliptical chapel near Oxford.